menacit/logging_course/resources/labs/beats/README.md

 - Configuration made in OpenSearch to enable alerting
 - Screenshot or other proof of alert being triggered in OpenSearch

-Optionally, it should describe changes performed to implement process creation monitoring ("VG").
+When applicable, it should describe changes performed to implement process creation monitoring ("VG").

 The lab report should be provided as a plain text file (".txt"), Markdown document or PDF file.
 Upload the lab report and any related files, such as a copy of the Auditbeat configuration file,